Consumer Protection Preferences

 No Attribution

 This level only includes deterministic deep linking.
-Appropriate for customers with specific privacy compliance needs.
+Appropriate for users that fall under GDPR or CCPA regulations.

 Consumer Preference Level Details